 As Tim Ferriss put it during his podcast with dog trainer extraordinaire Susan Garrett, “It’s a crowded bar.
 You’ve gotta tip with twenties.”

 (Pro tip – download & listen to that podcast.
 You will learn a TON.)

 What do most dogs consider to be a $20 bill?
 Hot dogs, cheese, steak, boiled or baked chicken, meat-based baby food, kielbasa, breakfast sausage, or liverwurst.
 Bam, there you go – all stuff you can pick up at the grocery store the next time you’re picking up some snacks for yourself.

 #2.
 Your leash is too long.

 If you ever feel the need to wrap the leash around your wrist (which is super dangerous, by the way) – it is too long.

 Probably 95% of our clients need a 4′ leash.
 The pet store industry standard is 6′.
 Unless you are a very tall person with a very short dog, you don’t need that much length.

 Can’t find a 4′ leash?
-We sell them in our retail store for a whopping $9.
+We sell them in our retail store!
 Stop by this week and pick your favorite color.

 While we’re on the topic of leashes, here’s a bonus tip: if you’re using a retractible (Flexi) or bungee leash, you’re teaching your dog to pull.
 Learn more about teaching Loose Leash Walking on our blog, or join our Polite in Public group class for hands-on help.